awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

 ]
 ```

-## Application compatibility with write forwarding<a name="aurora-global-database-write-forwarding-compatibility"></a>
+## Application and SQL compatibility with write forwarding<a name="aurora-global-database-write-forwarding-compatibility"></a>

  Certain statements aren't allowed or can produce stale results when you use them in a global database with write forwarding\.
 Thus, the `EnableGlobalWriteForwarding` setting is turned off by default for secondary clusters\.
 Before turning it on, check to make sure that your application code isn't affected by any of these restrictions\.